 Walking - Frenchies love to go on walks when it is not too hot.
 When walking your frenchie it is best to use a harness to keep them from choking and pulling.

 Jumping - Frenchies are compact and therfore have short spines.
 Jumping on and off of things is jarring and compresses their spine when they land.
 Most IVDD instances are due to trauma from jumping.
 We have lots of stair and ramp recommendations.

 It is important that you are consistent with everything you do.
 If you maintain how you feed, exercise, train, clean their eyes, ears and wrinkles with occasional baths and nail trimming, you will do just fine and your Frenchie will be happy and healthy.

 We start the potty training process by going potty outside at about 6 weeks.
-Before they are 6 weeks of age they are trained on Wee Pads.
+Before they are 6 weeks of age they are box trained.
 When you get your new puppy home start house breaking immediately.
 Get him/her on a regular feeding schedule and make plenty of trips outside.
 When the puppy runs around like he/she is looking for something... he/she is.
-Take your puppy outside immediately (or to the pad).
-Upon waking from sleeping, right after eating, right before bed time and anytime you just get home take him/her out or to his/her pad.
+Take your puppy outside immediately (or to the designated potty area).
+Upon waking from sleeping, right after eating, right before bed time and anytime you just get home take him/her out..
 Praise your puppy like crazy when he/she has went potty in the desired area, we make such a big deal out of our puppies going potty (in the designated area) that we call it a FRENCHIE PARTY!
 Accidents will happen.
-If you catch your puppy in the middle of the act rush him/her outside (or to the puppy pad).
-It does no good to rub his/her nose in it.
-Do not yell at him when you discover a mess, they will not understand why you are angry.
-Every Frenchie has it's own rate of learning, but they are usually potty trained by four to five months of age.
+If you catch your puppy in the middle of the act rush him/her outside (or to the designated area).
+Every Frenchie has his/her own rate of learning, but they are usually potty trained by four to six months of age.